 - The largest sites will additionally run large-scale data services such as a "storage element".
 This is often required for sites that want to support more complex organizations such as ATLAS or CMS.

 Sites are encouraged to clearly specify and communicate their local policies regarding resource access.
-One common mechanism to do this is post them on a web page and make this page part of your site registration in MyOSG.
+One common mechanism to do this is post them on a web page and make this page part of your site registration.
 Written policies help external entities understand what your site wants to accomplish with the OSG -- and are often internally clarifying.

 In line of our principle of sharing, we encourage you to allow virtual organizations registered with the OSG "opportunistic use" of your resources.
 You may need to preempt those jobs when higher priority jobs come around.
 The end-users using the OSG generally prefer having access to your site subject to preemption over having no access at all.